basicallydan/danhough.com/_drafts/unhuddled.md

-A few months ago, I was sitting in a car being driven by my friend and colleague Dan.
+A few months ago, I was sitting in a car being driven by my friend and colleague, whose name is also Dan.
 The two Dans, driving along the I-10 to Austin, TX for South by South-West.
 Two Brits in the Land of the Free, eating too much food and going to too many bars, with plenty of time on the road.
 Obviously, as colleagues, we talked about work.

 ## The Realisation